Investigation of Parameter Uncertainty in Clustering Using a Gaussian Mixture Model Via Jackknife, Bootstrap and Weighted Likelihood Bootstrap: Sampling based approaches to variance estimation in model-based clustering

 \end{itemize}

 The bootstrap and jackknife estimates of covariance between parameter estimates can be calculated using analogous formulae.

 \end{enumerate}

-Using \texttt{mclust} to fit the optimal model $\tilde{M}$ to each JK or BS sample, and using the full data model MLEs as starting values for each sample (as described in step ($\ref{alg:startingvals}$)), means the algorithm provides a quick and accurate way of estimating parameter variances.
+Using \texttt{mclust} to fit the pre-specified model $\tilde{M}$ to each JK or BS sample, and using the full data model $\mathbf{\hat{Z}}_{\tilde{M}}$ matrix for initialization (as described in step ($\ref{alg:startingvals}$)), means the algorithm provides a quick and accurate way of estimating parameter (co)variances.
+It must be noted that the inference proposal and estimation of parameter standard errors is conditional on the method of model selection.
+If the user chooses the correct model in advance, there is no validity problem.
+However the converse situation where the model selection process uses the data, which arises commonly in statistical modeling, is not without peril - inference ignoring prior model selection is technically invalid \citep{Leeb2005}.
+Nonetheless, it represents the standard approach across the existing methods of variance estimation detailed in Section $\ref{sec:methods}$ and across the wider spectrum of statistical inference.